xxFrozt/Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area/README.md

 Welcome to this GitHub repository!
 This project is an integral part of my Master's Thesis at the Norwegian University of Life Sciences (NMBU) and focuses on analyzing and processing frequency data from FinGrid to identify Rate of Change of Frequency (RoCoF) events in the Nordic Synchronous Area.
-Repository Structure

 The repository is organized into two main folders:

 Analysis: This folder contains scripts that analyze and process frequency data to detect RoCoF events.
 The code is well-commented to enhance readability and usability.

 Plotting: The scripts in this folder generate visualizations that help illustrate the findings from the analysis phase.

 Tools and Techniques

-The analysis employs the Whittaker-Henderson smoother, a method of smoothing adapted from Java code originally discussed in the paper "Why and How Savitzky–Golay Filters Should Be Replaced."
-For further reading and technical details, see the paper at, https://doi.org/10.1021/acsmeasuresciau.1c00054.
+The analysis employs the Whittaker-Henderson smoother.
+Which was first introduced by Edmund Taylor Whittaker in 1922.
+The smoothing method used in this work is adapted to Python from Java code initially introduced by Michael Schmid, David Rath, and Ulrike Diebold in the paper "Why and How Savitzky–Golay Filters Should Be Replaced."
+For further reading and technical details, see their paper at, https://doi.org/10.1021/acsmeasuresciau.1c00054.

 Objective

-The primary goal of this project is to provide a detailed examination of RoCoF events, aiding in the understanding and management of frequency stability within the Nordic Synchronous Area.
-The repository is designed to be user-friendly, facilitating contributions and use by other researchers or individuals interested in this area of study.
+The primary goal of this project is to provide a detailed examination of RoCoF events, aiding exploring the frequency stability within the Nordic Synchronous Area.

-Feel free to explore the code, contribute to the project, and use the findings in your own research or applications!
+The code is by no means free from faults.
+The code is published under the MIT Licence, so feel free to explore the code and use it in your own research or application.